 Rickshaws - I've seen one, usually in an exhibition case by Agematsu Hotel!
 On busy holiday weekends you might find a chap or chapess in traditional Shinshu jogging gear + chariot at the castle.
 Think they do a lap + oral commentary.
 Details next time I see one, OK?

 Available for special bookings (wedding photos at the castle anybody?)

-Free bicycles 'Sui Sui Town' are available daily 9:00am to 5pm at various locations throughout town, including the public hall 'M Wing' (5 mins from the station on foot), a car park on Nakamachi, Matsumoto City Museum next to Matsumoto Castle and The Former Kaichi School.
+Free bicycles 'Sui Sui Town' are available daily 9:00am to 5pm at various locations throughout town, including the public hall 'M Wing' (5 mins from the station on foot, see the Google map), a car park on Nakamachi, Matsumoto City Museum next to Matsumoto Castle and The Former Kaichi School.
 The other newer free bicycles 'Rikisha' are also available at some hotels and shops.